 Click on each question or the plus sign to see the answers to some of our most frequently asked questions.
 Please check back often for more answers to questions you may have as we will be adding more information as time goes on.
 Thank you!

-School hours will be from 8 am – 3 pm for grades 1-6.
-The first bell will ring at 7:55 and class will begin at 8:00 am.
-For morning Kindergarten students school will begin at 8:00 with the first bell at 7:55 and ending at 11:00.
-For PM Kindergarten school will begin at 12:00 and end at 3:00.
+School hours are from 8 am to 3 pm for grades 1-6 and full-day Kindergarten.
+For morning Kindergarten students school will begin at 8:00 and end at 11:00 am.
+For afternoon Kindergarten, school will begin at 12:00 and end at 3:00.

-Yes, we plan to have uniforms.
-Uniforms have been found to help with overall climate of respect, they foster more of a tendency to focus on faces, not clothing, and are surprisingly helpful in the overall clothing budgeting and wardrobe planning.
+Yes, our K-8 students have a dress code so that they can enjoy a community of learning without the distractions that can come from prevailing fashions.
+Uniforms have been found to help with the overall climate of respect, they foster more of a tendency to focus on faces, not clothing, and are surprisingly helpful with budgeting and wardrobe planning.
 With less focus on name brands and standing out, parents often can spend less on clothing.
-The detailed information on this is forthcoming.
+For more information, please see our uniform guidelines.

 Please read a more detailed answer to this question on our blog.